majormatt28/MyStadium-backend/README.md

 This is the backend portion of our application.
 It is best to clone this down before the frontend.
 This handles all the logic of the app.

 # Getting Started
 The first thing you want to do is clone both this and the frontend portion of the app.
-I will briefly explain in the instructions below how to install the backened portion of the app.
+I will briefly explain in the instructions below how to install the backend portion of the app.

 # Installing